damonew/java_api/README.md

 The application will start on the default port (usually 8080).

+### SQL Scripts Directory
+All database SQL scripts are located in:

+    src/main/resources/sql

 ### 4️⃣ H2 Console Access
 To view or query the database, use the H2 console at [http://localhost:8080/h2-console](http://localhost:8080/h2-console)